s-gbz/grilborzer.github.io/_posts/2020-07-31-circle-2015-worse-than-you-think.md

 Image taken from http://missascene.blogspot.com/2016/01/circle-2015.html

 # Wasted potential
-My first thought was "An ethical dilemma played out with a cross-section of society - nice!"
+My first thought was "an **ethical dilemma** played out with a cross-section of society - nice!"
 It was too late when I noticed that there was nothing clever behind the choice of the people or the decisions they made.
-There were barely any interconnected backstories (as seen in the SAW movies) or past crimes that were revealed and weight out.
+There were **barely any interconnected backstories** (as seen in the SAW movies) or past crimes that were revealed and weight out.

 The plot plays around a nihilistic setting in a tiresome discussion with little change and unimpactful deaths.
-One might root for some people to die, but I found no connection to any of the characters.
-Maybe that was the intention, because there're no protagonists in a situation like this.
+A few of the characters were written to be disliked, but there was no one I felt any connection towards.
-I appreciate the plot twist and the unexpected survivor.
+I do **appreciate the plot twist** and the unexpected survivor.
-However, I criticize that there's no emotional impact.
+However, I criticize that there's **no emotional impact**.

 # Why I didn't like it
 I was really hoping for more questions than answers, but there's no mystery left.